 An Example of Use

-We're going to want the Baker to focus on the Baking activity, and the Packer focused on the Packing and Shipping activity.
-But what if the Baker can also assist with Packing and Shipping, and the Packer is actually a decent baker?
+Additionally, you also have two resources; a Baker, and a Packer.
+We want the Baker to focus on the baking activity, and the Packer to focus on the packing activity.
+But what if the Baker can also assist with packing, and the Packer is actually a decent baker?